liuyic00/NutShell/README.md

 This will run the test case `formal.NutCoreFormalSpec`, which transforms NutCore (core computing unit) with assertions and `SpecCore` in riscv-spec-core to a transaction system and then passes it to the formal verification backend.

+A bug has been inserted in the ALU.
+`adderRes` will give an incorrect value.

 ## Modifications On NutShell